ubucon-asia/2022/content/venue-and-travel/tourism/index.md

 # Getting around Venue and Seoul

+## Payments
+Almost every stores and restaurants accepts credit or debit cards with Visa or MasterCard branding.
+In most cases, You won't need any cash.
+But it is also a good idea to have some cash for in case cards not working or accepted.

 ## Public transportation & Transportation card
 Seoul has a convenient public transportation and transfer system through out bus, subways and taxi.
 If you have a contactless transportation card, You can take advantage of easy transfer system.
 You can buy and top up transportation card such as T-money, Cashbee or Railplus at most convenience stores or subway stations nearby.